 - Fill in the entry sheet and attach on the back of your drawing.

-- Submit to the East Asian-Australasian Flyway Partnership Secretariat by 31 August 2017 by post.
+- Submit to the East Asian-Australasian Flyway Partnership Secretariat by 30 September 2017 by post .(Due to requests, the deadline for the drawing competition is extended from 31 August 2017 to 30 September 2017.)
 Submission can be done personally or by school/visitor centre.

 - The artwork should be your own work.